Stergina/VHDL/16-bit ALU Program/README.md

 * **16-bit ALU:**
-The 1-bit ALU constructed in the first step, is now used in order to implement the 16-bit ALU.
+The 1-bit ALU implemented in the first step, is now used in order to construct the 16-bit ALU.
 In addition, we implement a new entity which determines which operation will be executed by the ALU based on the input and as outputs the values of Ainvert, Binvert, carryIn and operation.